avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/ck-rx65n/QUICKSTART.md

 # Renesas CK-RX65N (blue PCB) Quick Start Guide

 ## 1. Prerequisites

 * PC with Windows 10/11
 * Internet connection for the PC
-* Ethernet connection cable for the Renesas board
+* Network cable for the Renesas board
 * (2) USB-A to micro-USB cables <b>with data support</b>
 * A serial terminal application such as [Tera Term](https://ttssh2.osdn.jp/index.html.en)

 ## 2. Download & Install Renesas Software

 Follow the instructions [here](DEVELOPER_GUIDE.md), then return to this guide.

 ## 3. Download Pre-Built Binary